Akshit-Ramola/MAC-OS-CLONE/README.md

-Mac_OS
+🖥️ Mac_OS

-A browser-based desktop system inspired by macOS, developed using React and Vite.
+Mac_OS is a macOS-inspired desktop environment built for the browser using React and Vite.
-This project brings a native desktop-like feel to the web by implementing movable and resizable windows, a structured desktop layout, and reusable UI elements.
+The project recreates the look and behavior of a desktop operating system by implementing draggable and resizable windows, a structured desktop layout, and modular UI components.

-About the Project

-This application mimics the behavior of a traditional operating system desktop within a web browser.
-The main focus is on managing window interactions, responsive layout handling, and delivering a macOS-inspired visual experience, all while keeping the codebase modular and easy to maintain with React.
+The primary goal of this project is to explore window management, layout handling, and interactive UI design in a modern React application while maintaining clean, scalable architecture.

-Key Features
+✨ Features

-Windows that can be dragged across the screen
+Draggable and movable windows

-Adjustable window sizes
+Resizable window panels

-Organized desktop layout system
+Desktop-style layout system

-macOS-inspired design and user interactions
+macOS-inspired UI and interactions

-Reusable, component-driven UI structure

-Lightweight and fast development workflow powered by Vite

-Technology Used
+Component-based and reusable architecture

+Fast development and build setup with Vite

+🛠 Tech Stack

 React